-With the 2012 election fast approaching, there is great hope that this year will be a tipping point for LGBTQ equality at the ballot box.
-Voters in Maine, Maryland, and Washington have the opportunity to approve marriage equality laws, while Minnesota voters will hopefully vote “no” to writing discrimination into their state constitution.
+With just two weeks left until Election Day, there is great hope that 2012 could be a tipping point for LGBTQ equality at the ballot box.
+Voters in Washington, Maine, and Maryland have the opportunity to approve marriage equality laws, while Minnesota voters will hopefully vote “no” to writing discrimination into their state constitution.

-No matter where you live, you can still take action to support marriage equality this election season.
-Here are some ways you can get involved:
+No matter where you live, you can take action to support marriage equality.
+Click here to get involved.